Imayorrr/ADIDAS-SALES-REPORT-ANAYSIS/README.md

 *	Outlet performance is strong and should be maintained.
 *	To boost in-store sales, Adidas can introduce targeted promotions, in-store experiences, and product exclusives to attract more physical shoppers.

-# 3. Total revenue by product.
+# 2. Total profit by product.
 * The chart shows that Men’s Street Footwear generates the highest revenue among all products, followed closely by Women’s Apparel and Men’s Athletic Footwear.
 * On the lower end, Women’s Athletic Footwear and Men’s Apparel generate the least revenue in comparison to the top products.
 ## Insights